 “I am a fan of capturing the moment, being at the right place at the right time and seeing the untouched results is priceless even in our time sensitive project goals.
 Henri Cartier Bresson has shown me the unmatched power of a photograph captured in this manner.”
 A creative bond with his client is important to help him bring out the character for an exceptional image.

-Jeff is currently working “The Art That is Me,” a book project focused on model mother and their life experiences viewed through a photographer’s lens.
-Jeff is also the creator, and curator of the annual art show “Art in the City” in Baltimore.
-2011 will mark its fourth year.
+Jeff is currently working “The Art That is Me,” a book project focused on life experiences viewed through a photographer’s lens.
+Jeff is also the publisher of Art In The City Magazine, and the curator of the annual art show “Art in the City” in Baltimore.
+2015 will mark its eigth year.